B4SHA/studio/README.md

   - **Output**: The tool generates a comprehensive **Credibility Report** containing:
     - An overall credibility score (0-100).
     - A final verdict (`Likely Real`, `Likely Fake`, `Uncertain`).
-    - A list of identified biases and flagged content.
     - A summary and detailed reasoning for its assessment.

 ### 2. Video Integrity